sikaeducation/curriculum/102/standards/apply-version-control/topics/git-remotes/README.md

 ## Pulling

-When someone else makes new commits and pushes them to a Git remote, you can sync the new commits to your local repo with `git pull`:
+When someone else makes new commits and pushes them to a Git remote, you can add those changes to your local repo with `git pull`:

 ```bash
 git pull origin master